tsmatz/imitation-learning-tutorials/Readme.md

 If you're new to learn behavioral learning, I recommend you to learn [reinforcement learning (RL)](https://github.com/tsmatz/reinforcement-learning-tutorials) briefly at first.

 Reinforcement learning (RL) has achived a great success in a wide variety of agentic and autonomous tasks.
 However, it's sometimes time-consuming and hard to learn from scratch in case of some complex tasks.<br>
-The imitation learning makes sense in such complex systems, and a lot of prior successful works show us the benefits to provide prior knowledge by imitation learning, before applying reinforcement learning directly.
+The imitation learning makes sense in such systems, and a lot of prior successful works show us the benefits to provide prior knowledge by imitation learning, before applying reinforcement learning directly.

 > Note : There also exist a lot of works to learn policy from expert's behaviors in gaming - such as, [1](https://www.nature.com/articles/nature16961), [2](https://openai.com/blog/vpt/), or [3](https://developer.nvidia.com/blog/building-generally-capable-ai-agents-with-minedojo/).